KBlixt/subcleaner/README.md

 __________________
 ###### Future:
-Specific language regexes.
+* Language specific regexes.

-Automatic subtitle deletion if language don't match label.
+* Automatic subtitle deletion if language don't match label. (need bazarr to blacklist removed files for this to be implemented)

+* Try to detect mixed blocks that are one row subtitle and one row ads.